TwitchPlaysPokemon/tpp-streamdocs/description/active/universal/09 Support TPP.md

 **Note:** If you send abusive or offensive messages, you risk having all your messages blocked in the future.

-In order to receive tokens you **must** use the same username as on Twitch, *unless* you have linked your Streamtip and Twitch accounts.
+In order to receive tokens you **must use the same username as on Twitch!**  You will not receive your tokens otherwise.